-Step 9: Connect Nitrogen Generator to the Internet (where applicable)
+Step 9: Connect Nitrogen Generator: Internet Connection (where applicable)

 The nitrogen generator cabinet has ethernet cable connection to connect the nitrogen generator to the internet through a local area network (LAN).
 Connect the ethernet cable from the LAN to the ethernet connector in the nitrogen generator.